BusinessCategory

 Understanding the buying habits of your likely customers will help you decide the category of spices you want to deal with.
 Additionally, you can also consider including organic spices.

-2. Create a business budget
+3. Create a business budget

+As part of your business plan, it is important to lay out costs required to get a spice business up and running.
 A business budget plan usually includes two types of costs — fixed capital cost and working capital cost.

 For example, working capital costs for a spice business can include the cost of: